fthomas/slhaea/README.rst

 Its main features are:

-- reading and writing SLHA files
+- fast reading and writing of SLHA files
 - easy access to individual blocks, lines, and fields
 - three containers (``Coll``, ``Block``, and ``Line``) that mimic the containers of the C++ Standard Library and therefore offer great